Fans of Milwaukee – and Great Lakes – history who haven’t signed up for the Wisconsin Marine Historical Society’s mailing list are missing out.

 The newsletter is an easy way to find a cool old photo in your inbox every week (sometimes more).
 And, because these folks are history buffs like the rest of us, there’s always a story behind the photo and the WMHS folks share that story.

-For example, today, there was a photo of the Grand Trunk Line car (that’s railroad cars) ferry MILWAUKEE, because it was on this date – Oct.
-22 – in 1929 that the ferry went missing during one of those fearsome storms for which Lake Michigan has long been well known.
+On Oct.
+22, 1929, Grand Trunk Line car (that’s railroad cars) ferry MILWAUKEE went missing during one of those fearsome storms for which Lake Michigan has long been well known.

 Here’s the rest of the story, courtesy of the folks at the Wisconsin Marine Historical Society:

 She had no radio.
 Two days later, wreckage was discovered near Racine, Wisconsin.
 Soon after, two bodies were recovered further south.
 On Oct.
 27, a message tube was found near Holland, Michigan, with a note purportedly from the ship’s purser describing a desperate situation.
 About 50 men were on board when the boat left port.
 None survived.
 MILWAUKEE’s final resting place remained a mystery until 1972 when a team of divers located the wreckage.
 It lies in about 120 feet of water seven miles northeast of Milwaukee and three miles offshore.
 Today, it is a popular dive site for advanced divers.